odp-aws-smn/documentation_wrf_det_en/source/T2m_streamlines.md

-# Campo de temperatura a 2m y líneas de corriente
+# Field of 2m temperature and streamlines

 Ejemplo para graficar un campo de temperatura a 2m y líneas de corriente. <br />
 *Example to plot a 2-m temperatura and streamlines.*